friederbluemle/livebundle-website/docs/configuration.md

 notifiers:
 ```

-Each of these sections represent a specific LiveBundle plugin type and will in turn contain the following:
+Each of these sections represent a specific LiveBundle plugin type *(refer to the [plugins](./plugins.md) documentation for more information about plugins)* and will also in turn contain the following:

 - One or more plugin name(s) matching the plugin type
 - The configuration *(if any)* of each of these plugins